Embroidery on mittens: patterns for knitted mittens

 Snowflake Scheme

-Such schemes snowflakes, perhaps, enjoy a largePopularity among lovers of embroidered mittens.
-First, they are embroidered in one color, and this is much easier than using several colors in the work.
-And secondly, these snowflakes are beautiful, not large and not small, size.
+Such snowflake patterns are probably popularare very popular among lovers of embroidered mittens.
+Firstly, they are embroidered in one color, and this is much easier than using several colors in the work.
+And secondly, such snowflakes have a wonderful, not big and not small, size.
 It is, in this case, thirty-five by thirty-five crosses.
-Such a snowflake will look great in the center of the mitten, especially if it is embroidered with white on a dark-colored product.
-And one more thing, if such a scheme seems to you a bit simple and boring, then you can simply add it with beads, thread with a metallic effect or just add a couple of colors.
-In this scheme, only cross-stitch technique and one color of threads are used in the work.
+Such a snowflake will look great in the center of the mitten, especially if you embroider it in white on a product of a dark shade.
+And one more thing, if such a scheme seems a little simple and boring to you, then you can simply supplement it with beads, thread with a metallic effect or just add a couple of colors.
+In this scheme, the work uses exclusively the cross-stitch technique and one color of threads.

 Herringbone patterns